babypandabear3/bpb_placement/README.md

 Usage
 -----
 Once the addon is active, you get BPB Placement panel on bottom panel (next to Output, Debugger, Audio, Animation...)

-Click Add Tab button and set name for newly made tab In tab, click Add button and choose scene file you want to add Scene will be available on list on right, displayed as thumbnail To start placing objects, choose one from list and click Paint button on main Panel.
+Click Add Tab button and set name for newly made tab

+In tab, click Add button and choose scene file you want to add

+Scene will be available on list on right, displayed as thumbnail

+To start placing objects, choose one from list and click Paint button on main Panel.

 Point mouse to where you want to instance the scene.
 A temporary pointer mesh will be shown at mouse position.

-To instance object, Left Click
+To instance object, Left Click.
+Or for Rapid Placement, hold Left Click and drag mouse

 Panel Options